-PYC sailors will navigate to Cow Island in Casco Bay, moor and secure their boats, participate in array of supervised island activities (to be hosted by the shepherd and owner of Cow Island, Rippleffect) enjoy dinner by the campfire, sleep under the stars in island yurts, and awake the next morning to breakfast and a speedy sail home to PYC.
+PYC sailors will navigate to Cow Island in Casco Bay, moor and secure their boats, participate in array of supervised island activities (to be hosted by the shepherd and owner of Cow Island, Rippleffect) enjoy dinner by the campfire, sleep under the stars in large walled tents, and awake the next morning to breakfast and a speedy sail home to PYC.
+Program activities may include the zip line, climbing wall, tide pooling and team games and initiatives.
 Rippleffect and PYC will provide all food service and activity options during this overnight trip.
-Scroll down below the pictures for more details.

-WHO: Junior sailors from PYC.
-Age 9 and up suggested.
+WHO: Current Junior Sailing Program participants, and if there is room, former JSP sailors, ages 9 and up.
 Students should have previous experience sleeping away from home.
-The PYC sailing staff will supervise the youth during the sail over to the island.
+PYC sailing staff will supervise the youth during the sail over to the island.
 Once on the island, the Rippleffect staff will supervise and lead activities.
 There will be a minimum of two PYC parent volunteers per trip.
+(If we do not have enough PYC Junior Sailors and former JSP sailors sign up, we will open it up to PYC member-related kids.)
+The sessions are capped at a maximum of 14 kids per session.

 WHERE: Cow Island is a 26-acre island located in Casco Bay, just a short sail away from Falmouth Foreside.

-Lodging and Food Service: All students will sleep in large yurts on the island.
+Lodging and Food Service: All students will sleep, in large walled tents called yurts, segregated by gender, on the island.
 Bathroom facilities consist of four composting toilets.
 There are no hot showers on Cow Island.
 All meals are prepared in Rippleffect’s commercial kitchen by their cook staff.
 They offer healthy, fresh and tasty meals with as many local ingredients as possible.
 The island’s food often receives rave reviews from students.

 Rippleffect Guide Staff: All Rippleffect guide staff are certified in Wilderness First Aid, are trained sea kayak guides, and have significant experience in the field of experiential education.
 Their guides use an allied based leadership approach to conflict resolution and education, involving the students in decision-making processes and teaching responsibility.